NEW CALL FOR PROPOSALS

-In general, scientific excellence and likelihood of success were the main general criteria for evaluation, although consideration was also made for the degree to which proposals helped CIEE demonstrate broader benefits to Canada, fiscal responsibility, and benefits to sustaining member organizations.
-Specifically the criteria for evaluations were:
+In general, scientific excellence and likelihood of success are the main criteria for evaluation, although consideration will also be made for the degree to which proposals help CIEE demonstrate broader benefits to Canada, fiscal responsibility, and CIEE’s member benefits.
+The specific criteria of evaluation are:

-1. Project rationale: scientific significance of the questions (novel insights?), likelihood to advance understanding in Ecology, Evolution or Environmental issues, evidence of novel synthesis, evidence of benefit to Canadian environmental and economic well being
+1. Project rationale: scientific significance of the questions, likelihood to advance understanding in Ecology, Evolution or Environmental issues, evidence of novel synthesis, and evidence of benefit to Canadian environmental and economic well-being.

 2. Project description: clarity of objectives, outcomes, work plan, meeting schedule.

 3. Expertise of applicants and participants (from the organizer’s resumes and the summaries of the participants).